PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

               elementMetadata <- combine(mcols(x, use.names = TRUE),
                                          mcols(y, use.names = TRUE))
               # NOTE: Once combined, drop rownames of elementMetadata since these
-              #       are given by rownames(z) when z is a SummarizedExperiment0
+              #       are given by rownames(z) when z is a SummarizedExperiment
               #       object.
               rownames(elementMetadata) <- NULL
             }